-5 | Are there any noteworthy proposals for reform in your state?
+5 Are there any noteworthy proposals for reform in your state?

-Maine recently enacted a mandatory paid leave law that takes effect in January of 2021.
-It has been a regular battleground for citizen-initiated referenda relating to employment, such as minimum wage and increased top marginal tax rates for funds dedicated to public education and home care, in recent years.
-The current financial constraints created by the covid pandemic will likely curtail such activity on the state level for the immediate future.
+Maine has been a regular battleground for citizen-initiated referenda relating to employment, such as minimum wage and increased top marginal tax rates for funds dedicated to public education and home care, in recent years.
+The constraints created by the covid-19 pandemic curtailed such activity on the state level but it is likely to continue.
 There have also been initiated referenda within the City of Portland pushing similar issues, and these are likely to continue.